 The American oil crews and their equipment came across the Atlantic in 3 separate ships so as to avoid all being sunk in one go by German U-boats.
 There is a fascinating museum covering their search for oil in the upper floor of the Hall.

 In 1973 the Society sold Kelham Hall to the Newark & Sherwood District Council for its administrative headquarters.
 As of this writing, Kelham Hall is in the process of being converted into a luxury hotel and wedding venue.
 As far as we are aware the historic grounds will remain open to visitors and the mansion will be available for regular tours.

 The grounds surrounding Kelham Hall extends to 44 acres (13ha) and includes orchards, formal gardens, treed parkland and many mature trees.
 The gardens were laid out by the famous Victorian gardener WA Nesfield, who also worked at Kew Gardens, Castle Howard, and Regents Park in London.
 Many of the garden features installed by Nesfield have been lost over the years, but the general layout still exists in the Civic Suite Gardens just below the house.

 Kelham Hall is an opulent masterpiece, a stunning example of Gothic Revival architecture that takes inspiration from the church of Sainte-Chapelle in Paris.
 Sir George Gilbert Scott also drew on Turkish and German historic buildings for his design.
 The result is jaw-dropping in its splendour and richness of detail.

 Kelham Hall is very easy to find and the country park is very well signposted.
-It is on the A617, just west of its junction with the A46 and A616 about 3 miles west of Newark-on-Trent town centre.
+It is on the A617, just west of its junction with the A46 and A616 about three miles west of Newark-on-Trent town centre.